 Thankfully she also knows that travel insurance can save your a** and her very comprehensive premium Allianz insurance covered the whole bill directly for her.

 Travel is freaking awesome, but it’s not worth going broke!

 Pst!
 If you join one of our Solo Female Travelers trips, travel insurance is mandatory.

 Best Travel Insurance Companies

-However it’s worth noting that the best travel insurance will differ for each traveler, depending on the nature, style, and length of their trip.
-It is also different if you work and travel, you have a remote or online job and choose to do it outside of your home country (so you are technically and expat) or your job requires you to travel.
-Lastly, it is also not the same if you are in the travel industry.
+It’s worth noting that the best travel insurance will differ for each traveler, depending on the nature, style, and length of their trip.
+It is also different if you work and travel, you have a remote or online job and choose to do it outside of your home country (so you are technically and expat), your job requires you to travel or if you are in the travel industry.